inbo/mias-general/README.md

 <!-- community: inbo -->

 <!-- description: start -->
-Repository (under construction) accompanying the development of monitoring programmes for the invasive alien species of Union concern.
+Repository (under construction) accompanying the development of monitoring schemes for the invasive alien species of Union concern in Flanders.
+This is an overarching repository.
 <!-- description: end -->

 <!-- Anything below here is visible in the README but not in the citation. -->